casdoor/casdoor-website/docs/deploy/k8s.md

 ---
-title: k8s
+title: Deploying Casdoor in Kubernetes (k8s)
-description: Deploy Casdoor in k8s
+description: Learn how to deploy Casdoor in a Kubernetes cluster
-keywords: [k8s, kubernetes]
+keywords: [k8s, Kubernetes, Casdoor, deployment]
 authors: [ComradeProgrammer]
 ---

-## Deploy Casdoor in k8s
+## Deploy Casdoor in Kubernetes (k8s)

-We have given a basic example of deploying Casdoor into k8s.
-In the root folder of casdoor, there exists a file named "k8s.yaml", which includes an example minimum configuration to be used in deploying casdoor in k8s, a deployment and a service.
+We provide a basic example of deploying Casdoor in a Kubernetes cluster.
+In the root folder of Casdoor, you will find a file named "k8s.yaml".
+This file contains an example configuration for deploying Casdoor in Kubernetes, including a deployment and a service.

-First, make sure that you have modified the conf/app.conf so that the casdoor can successfully connect to the database, and the database is running.
-Second, make sure k8s is able to pull the necessary images.
+Before starting the deployment, ensure that you have modified the `conf/app.conf` file so that Casdoor can connect to the database successfully and that the database itself is running.
+Also, make sure that Kubernetes is able to pull the necessary images.

-Run
+To deploy Casdoor, run the following command:

 ```shell
 kubectl apply -f k8s.yaml
 ```

-And soon you can see the result via command `kubectl get pods`
+You can check the deployment status by running the command `kubectl get pods`.

-The content of k8s.yaml is as follow
+Here is the content of `k8s.yaml`:

 ```yaml
 # this is only an EXAMPLE of deploying casddor in kubernetes